Here’s how you could pay zero federal tax on gains from small business stock

 Of course, things are never cut and dried when taxes are involved.
 Read deeper into this Wealthfront post to see how alternative minimum tax (AMT) throws some wrenches into things.
 Then, take a look at this super helpful post from Andersen Tax for more specifics, and a QSBS calculator to see how much of your gains are eligible for tax exclusion.

 Did you enjoy “Here’s how you could pay zero federal tax on gains from small business stock”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement